chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- Cooper Kupp: 20.2% of total points for Antonio Brown’s Translator
+- Cooper Kupp: 36.5% of total points for Antonio Brown’s Translator
-- Jayden Reed: 19.9% of total points for Super Lamario
+- Lamar Jackson: 25.4% of total points for Super Lamario
-- Josh Allen: 19.2% of total points for DSM-5 All Stars
+- Tyreek Hill: 24.6% of total points for Dakshots
-- Saquon Barkley: 17.4% of total points for CeeDee Lamb’s Finsta
+- Joe Mixon: 23.8% of total points for Bearly Alive
-- Jayden Daniels: 16.9% of total points for Stroud Nine
+- Saquon Barkley: 23.7% of total points for CeeDee Lamb’s Finsta

 ------------------------------------------------------------------------